 General Access Policies

-- K-State Libraries provide access to U.S. government information to the general public without charge.
+- K-State Libraries provide the general public with access to U.S. government information without charge.

 - Access to depository collections for distance users is provided through the usual interlibrary loan process.

 - K-State Libraries depository library resources are selected to meet the information needs of K-State faculty, students, staff, and the general public.

 - Depository library collections are housed so that they are easily retrievable and are maintained in good condition.

 - K-State Libraries provide equipment sufficient to meet user needs, including the ability to view, download, copy, and print relevant depository library resources.

 - Access to tangible and electronic depository library resources is provided via the online catalog, dedicated webpages, and other specialized finding aids.
 Remote access to purchased databases and digital products is restricted to K-State faculty, students, and staff.

 - Access to depository library information and services will be maintained despite any prospective disruptions in normal library operations (e.g. renovations, collection relocations, etc.).

 - Research assistance services to members of the general public using the depository library resources is comparable to that provided to K-State faculty, students, and staff.